alirezanet/Gridify/docs/pages/guide/extensions.md

 var query = personsRepo.ApplyPaging(3, 20);
 ```

-this is completely equivalent to the bellow LINQ query:
+this is completely equivalent to the below LINQ query:

 ``` csharp
 var query = personsRepo.Skip((3-1) * 20).Take(20);